Global Shifts: Urbanization, Migration, and Climate Change

 The Global Shifts research theme examines these phenomena, highlights the specific challenges their intersections produce, and charts a path that allows for the best global policy responses to emerge.

-2021 Global Shifts Colloquium Thought Pieces
+2022 Global Order Colloquium Report and Thought Pieces

 Borders and Boundaries Project

 Do international political borders matter in the modern world, and, if so, in what ways?
-The Borders and Boundaries Project at Perry World House is researching how political life both affects and is affected by international borders and border security policies.
+The Borders and Boundaries Project at Perry World House researches how political life both affects and is affected by international borders and border security policies.
 This interdisciplinary, multi-method effort is directed by Professor Beth Simmons and is composed of research teams studying border politics across a variety of different research areas.

 Great Powers and Urbanization Project